Heatmap¶

 Heatmap Input Attributes¶

-"data": List[List[Union[int, float, None]]], # The data of the chart
+data=List[List[Union[int, float, None]]], # The data of the chart (or list of 2D arrays for multiple)

-"style": { # The style of the heatmap (optional)
+style={ # The style of the heatmap (optional)

 "plot_heatmap_cmap": Optional[str], # The color map of the heatmap